 (c) be accompanied by the new installation fee (where relevant).

 [Regulation 45A inserted in Gazette 24 Apr 2015 p.
-1496-7.]
+1496-7; amended in Gazette 29 Apr 2016 p.
+1345.]

 45B.
 Certificate of compliance for alternative solution

 (1) When plumbing work that includes an alternative solution is completed, the licensed plumbing contractor responsible for the work must, within 5 working days after the day on which the work is completed —